How to Make Flying With Physical Disabilities Less Stressful: A Fully Accessible Guide

 If you’re nervous or anxious about flying with a physical disability, it may not be as bad as you think!

-Having access to an airport lounge, for example, can provide you with a calmer atmosphere while you wait for your flight.
+For example, having access to an airport lounge through your credit card can provide you with a calmer atmosphere while you wait for your flight.
 And priority boarding can help you board earlier and get settled into your seat before everyone else so you don’t feel rushed.
 Miles and points can also make Business or First Class seats attainable for folks who need extra legroom, which comes in handy on a long flight!

 I’ll share what to look out for when you going through the airport and boarding your flight.
 And I’ll cover how perks on some of the best airline credit cards can enhance your entire flying experience.